We’re 1 week into our 28-day Bump Up Feb fitness challenge, and we hope you’re crushing it with us and feeling good!

 - Natural mood boost: It has been shown that regular exercise can treat depression as effectively as most anti-depression medications.
 How so?
-Exercise releases endorphins (the feel-good hormone) and spikes brain activity that can distract you from negative thought patterns – helping your mind recover.
+Exercise releases endorphins (the feel-good hormone) and spikes brain activity that can distract you from negative thought patterns – helping your mind recover faster and more effectively.

 - Reduce anxiety: Exercise acts as a natural muscle relaxant, which can release pent up tension in areas such as your neck and shoulders – where many people hold stress.
 Reducing this tension can actually lessen feelings of anxiety that we associate with manifested physical stress.